-There is one selection round each year for entry to the Master of Educational Psychology/PhD.
-New applications can be submitted at any time, however all applications must be submitted and complete by the closing dates below to be considered for each round.
+There are two selection rounds each year for entry to the Master of Educational Psychology/PhD).
+All applications must be submitted and complete by the closing dates below to be considered for each round:

 We recommend you submit your application at least four weeks before the closing dates, just in case any additional documentation is required.